MatteoOrganek/Scheduler/README.md

 # Scheduler

 Scheduler is a web scraper designed to interface with the Harri schedule tool used by my workplace.
 The program synchronizes my work shifts with Google Calendar by automatically adding or removing events based on my schedule.
-Ongoing development aims to improve automation and streamline the process further.

-## Features
-- Scrapes schedule data from Harri
-- Modifies Google Calendar by adding or removing shifts
-- Stores credentials securely for seamless authentication
-- Generates and manages temporary access tokens

 ## Installation